marktice/portfolio/README.md

 # My Portfolio Website
 https://marktice.netlify.com/<hr>
-My portfolio website is a project i will continue to return to and optimize well into my studies and career.<br><br>
+My portfolio website is a project i will continue to return to and optimize well into my studies and career.
+<br><br>
 I decided to go for a minimal modern style with some soft animations and use of color to add life.
 I also chose to have all the content on one page.
 This is perfect for a portfolio site as all the content is related, so the site flows well.
+<br><br>
+Currently the site works for all browsers, but was designed using chrome.

 ## Trello board <hr>
 https://trello.com/b/rGtrOlwG/portfolio<br>